The Hockey Stick is Dead. Long Live Predictability.

 We call this the "Credibility Cliff."

-Founders are trained by the Venture Capital ecosystem to sell the dream.
+Founders are trained by the venture capital ecosystem to sell the dream.
 You build models that show "conservative" 3x growth to justify a Series B valuation.
-But Private Equity operates on a fundamentally different physics engine.
-They are not buying your potential; they are buying your predictability.
-When a PE sponsor sees a model that deviates from historical reality without a granular, mechanic explanation, they don't just discount the price—they question the competence of the management team.
+Private equity operates on a different basis.
+Sponsors are not just buying potential; they are buying predictability.
+When a model deviates from historical reality without granular operating mechanics, the buyer may discount the price, extend diligence, or question whether management understands the levers of the business.

-Recent data from 2024 and 2025 indicates that between 50% and 90% of M&A deals fail to close, with financial discrepancies during due diligence cited as the primary executioner.
 The gap between "Founder Optimism" and "Sponsor Realism" is where deal value evaporates.
-If your model says you'll do $20M next year, but your pipeline coverage is 2.5x and your historical win rate is 18%, you haven't built a forecast; you've written fiction.
+If your model says you will do $20M next year, but your pipeline coverage is 2.5x and your historical win rate is 18%, you have not built a forecast; you have built a target.
+A PE-grade model needs to show how the revenue is earned, what assumptions drive it, and where the downside case breaks.

 The Anatomy of a "PE-Grade" Model